About Martin Green

 During the research and development stage for ‘Flit’, Martin collected stories of social migration from the people around him.
 Some are heart-warming, life-affirming tales, others are tragic and heartbreaking, but all have an over-arching humanity.

 Offering an insight into the writing and song editing process, he says:

 “I find a theme that is a wonderful starting point for any project, it gives parameters and that leads to creative ideas.
 I had been collecting stories from my Grandmother, about her experiences of moving to England in the 1930s, and they were so fascinating and moving that I started collecting stories from other people about their experiences of moving round the world.
 These stories became a shared resource for me and the songwriters to use as inspiration”.

-The production, and the album feature an array of world-class musical collaborators: songwriters Karine Polwart, Aidan Moffat and Anaïs Mitchell; musicians Adrian Utley (Portishead) and Dominic Aitchison (Mogwai); and singers Becky Unthank (The Unthanks), Adam Holmes and John Smith.
+The production and the album feature an array of world-class musical collaborators: songwriters Karine Polwart, Aidan Moffat and Anaïs Mitchell; musicians Adrian Utley (Portishead) and Dominic Aitchison (Mogwai); and singers Becky Unthank (The Unthanks), Adam Holmes and John Smith.

-“I had been discussing with Adrian (Utley of Portishead) the idea of framing Becky Unthank’s voice with a wall of dark electronic sounds.
-Both analogue synthesis and traditional singing have a certain purity to them, both are pretty uncompromising sounds, and putting them together excited us…Dominic (Aitchison, Mogwai) was the perfect choice for bringing a human quality to the low end.”
+“Discussions with Adrian (Utley of Portishead) came up with the idea of framing Becky Unthank’s voice within a wall of dark electronic sounds.
+Both analogue synthesis and traditional singing have a certain purity to them, both are pretty uncompromising sounds, and putting them together excited us.
+Dominic (Aitchison, Mogwai) was the perfect choice for bringing a human quality to the low end.”